afinemax/afinemax/README.md

  ### 🔭 I’m currently working on:<br>
-  •  Hunting for Fast Radio Bursts (FRBs) with the 25-m Dwingeloo radio telescope at ASTRON, the Netherlands 🇳🇱 📡 [Project Repo](https://github.com/afinemax/Astron_2024)
+  •  Hunting for Fast Radio Bursts (FRBs) with the 25-m Dwingeloo Radio Telescope (DRT) at ASTRON, the Netherlands 🇳🇱 📡 [Project Repo](https://github.com/afinemax/Astron_2024)